 3. Hobak Korean BBQ

-At Hobak Korean BBQ, you have your choice of different types of certified Angus beef, pork, and bulgogi, plus a dry-aging menu if you’re looking for something with extra flavor.
+At Hobak Korean BBQ, you have your choice of different types of meat, like certified Angus beef, pork, and bulgogi (I recommend their skirt steak and short ribs).
+Plus, there is a dry-aging menu if you’re looking for something with extra flavor.
 Hobak doesn’t have an AYCE menu however, it offers family combo meals for $91.75 (small) and $132.75 (large).
 The menu says that the small family combo feeds 2 people, but the portion sizes are so large that it could probably feed 3-4.

 - Location: 5808 Spring Mountain Rd #101, Las Vegas